-(CLO) A Ukrainian F-16 fighter pilot shot down six Russian cruise missiles during a mission last month, a historic milestone in the Russia-Ukraine conflict, according to an announcement from Kiev.
+(CLO) A Ukrainian pilot flying an F-16 fighter jet shot down six Russian cruise missiles during a mission last month.
+This is considered a historic milestone in the Russia-Ukraine conflict, according to an announcement from Kyiv.

-Ukraine received its first batch of F-16s in August 2024 after months of waiting, with the expectation that the fourth-generation aircraft will improve combat capabilities compared to the Soviet-era aircraft the country previously used.
+Ukraine is expected to receive its first batch of F-16s in August 2024 after months of waiting, with the expectation that this fourth-generation aircraft will improve its combat capabilities compared to the Soviet-era planes it previously used.

-Despite concerns about pilot training time, the F-16's successful shooting down of a Russian missile will help boost morale among Ukrainian forces, especially after a Ukrainian pilot died shortly after receiving the aircraft.
+Despite concerns about pilot training time, the F-16's successful shooting down of a Russian missile will help boost morale among Ukrainian forces, especially after a Ukrainian pilot was killed shortly after receiving his aircraft.

-According to the announcement from the Ukrainian Air Force, the mission took place during a major Russian airstrike on December 13, 2024, when nearly 200 UAVs and 94 missiles were deployed by Russia.
+According to a statement from the Ukrainian Air Force, the mission took place during a major Russian airstrike on December 13, 2024, when nearly 200 UAVs and 94 missiles were deployed by Russia.

-In a Facebook post, Ukrainian Air Force spokesman Yurii Ihnat revealed that the pilot shot down six Russian cruise missiles, partly by using the aircraft's onboard cannon – something that had never been done before in combat.
+In a Facebook post, Ukrainian Air Force spokesman Yurii Ihnat revealed that the pilot shot down six Russian cruise missiles, partly by using the aircraft's cannons – something never before done in combat.

-The pilot, trained by American instructors, approached the missile group and locked on despite the enemy's electronic jamming system.
-He used medium- and short-range missiles to destroy the first four missiles.
-Then the pilot detected another missile heading towards Kiev at a speed of about 640 km/h and decided to use the aircraft's missiles to shoot it down.
+The pilot, trained by American instructors, approached the missile cluster and locked onto its target despite the enemy's electronic jamming system.
+He successively used medium- and short-range missiles to destroy the first four.
+Then, the pilot spotted another missile heading towards Kyiv at approximately 640 km/h and decided to use the aircraft's missiles to shoot it down.

-“Even the Americans couldn’t believe we did it,” said Mr. Ihnat.
+"Even the Americans couldn't believe we had done it," said Ihnat.

-The Ukrainian Air Force claims this is the first time in history that a US F-16 fighter jet has shot down six cruise missiles at the same time during one mission.
+The Ukrainian Air Force claims this is the first time in history that a US F-16 fighter jet has shot down six cruise missiles simultaneously in a single mission.

-The event is expected to strengthen Kiev's calls for more F-16s from its European allies.
-According to RBC-Ukraine, Belgium plans to deliver 30 F-16s to Ukraine by the end of 2028.
+This event is expected to strengthen Kyiv's call for more F-16s from its European allies.
+According to RBC-Ukraine, Belgium is expected to supply Ukraine with 30 F-16s by the end of 2028.

-Mr. Ihnat also emphasized the importance of strengthening the air force's equipment: "Imagine the enormous deterrence that Ukrainian pilots, with their extensive war experience, could create if equipped with modern aircraft such as the F-35."
+Ihnat also emphasized the importance of strengthening the air force's equipment: "Imagine the enormous deterrent that Ukrainian pilots, with their extensive war experience, could create if they were equipped with modern aircraft like the F-35."

 Cao Phong (according to UKN, Newsweek, GI)